 - Check to see if you were impacted by the recent data breach.

 - Enroll in credit monitoring.
 Equifax if offering free credit monitoring for those affected.
-Be sure to read the terms and conditions thoroughly to avoid unwittingly waiving any rights.

 - Freeze your credit file with the three major credit reporting agencies.
 Equifax will be waving their credit freezing fee until January 31, 2018, but there may be a cost associated with the other agencies.